-- An invitation to bid/Request for Proposal (RFP) will be placed on the system website and in the county's legal organ. - The invitation to bid/Request for Proposal (RFP) will include a description (characteristics and specifications) of the goods or services to be provided, requirement the offer or must fulfill; factors to be used in evaluating the bid or proposal; date and time of the public bid openings. - As bids are received by the designated system representative, they are dated and stamped. - At the appointed time, bids will be publicly unsealed and the results recorded by the designated system representative. - The Executive Director and Director of Operations, will evaluate all bids/Requests for Proposal (RFP) received by the designated due date.
+- An invitation to bid/Request for Proposal (RFP) will be placed on the system website and in the county's legal organ. - The invitation to bid/ RFP will include a description (characteristics and specifications) of the goods or services to be provided, requirement the offer or must fulfill; factors to be used in evaluating the bid or proposal; date and time of the public bid openings. - As bids are received by the designated system representative, they are dated and stamped. - At the appointed time, bids will be publicly unsealed, and the results recorded by the designated system representative. - The Executive Director and FPCO will evaluate all bids/RFP received by the designated due date.
 For sealed bids, the evaluation will be comprised of a price analysis comparing the values of similar products, goods, and services to determine the reasonableness of the bids.
-For competitive proposals, all submissions will be evaluated using a rubric provided to vendors as part of the RFP package. - After a price analysis, the Director of Operations will submit to the Executive Director for Governance

-Board approval the recommended bid/proposal.
+For competitive proposals, all submissions will be evaluated using a rubric provided to vendors as part of the RFP package. - After a price analysis, the FPCO will submit to the Executive Director for Governance Board approval the recommended bid/proposal. - Following board approval, a letter summarizing the results will be sent to all offerors. - A firm fixed price contract award will be made in writing to the lowest responsive and responsible bidder.

-- Following board approval, a letter summarizing the results will be sent to all offerors. - A firm fixed price contract award will be made in writing to the lowest responsive and responsible bidder. - Vendors who wish to protest the results of the process must do so in writing
+• Vendors who wish to protest the results of the process must do so in writing.